TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_ospi_linux_multistage.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)

-## Flash the OSPI NOR with the default linux image
+## Flash the OSPI NOR with u-boot and linux kernel

 \note This needs to be the first step as later the tiboot3.bin at the starting of the bootpartition will be overwritten by `sbl_ospi_nand_linux.tiimage` .